-Juan Alberto Franco Ricardo (b.
-1991, Bogotá) is a queer, nonbinary, Colombian artist, educator, strategist, and curator.
+Juan Alberto Franco Ricardo is a Bogotá-born contemporary artist, educator, and curator investigating memory and the violence of forgetting.

 Juan teaches in-person and virtual courses in art and photography at Youth in Focus.
 Classes are designed to be culturally responsive and trauma-informed to create a safe and supportive environment for all students.